beiertu-mms/beiertu-mms/README.md

 ### Hello there 👋
-I am Tung Beier, a backend developer, currently working for MediaMarktSaturn.
+I am Tung Beier, a backend developer.

-🌱 I’m currently learning and working mainly with Apache Kafka and Kotlin.
+🌱 Currently learning and working mainly with Apache Kafka and Kotlin.

 ⚡ Fun fact:
   * like Vim, Linux, the terminal, Intellij Idea